 Fringe Benefits Tax and Christmas Parties

-Christmas parties aren’t all fun and joy, with the ATO requiring you to consider the Fringe Benefits Tax (FBT) implications of such events.
-The two main methods for determining the FBT cost are the 50/50 and actual methods.
+There are two main methods for determining the FBT costs – the ‘50/50’ and ‘Actual’ methods.
 Note the same methodology must be used for meal entertainment benefits throughout an entire year.

 For food and drinks provided, FBT is payable on 50% of the total expenditure.
 The 50/50 method provides significant compliance savings but may result in more tax due to certain exemptions not being available (e.g. minor benefit exemption (“MBE”)).